- How do I go GNCC Racing?

 - When should I pit for gas?

 This is something that you will need to determine.
 You might want to test the timing of gassing at the 1-hour mark at home, prior to an event, to see how much gas you have used.
-This will give you a good estimate on when to pit during the event.
+This will give you a good estimate on when to pit during the race.

 - Do I have to have a particular background color for my number plates?